-Allowance for impairment is maintained at a level considered adequate to provide for potentially uncollectible receivables.
-The level of allowance is based on the status of receivables, past collection experience and other factors that may affect collectability.
+Allowance for impairment is maintained at a level considered adequate to provide for potentially uncollectible loans and advances to customers.
+The level of allowance is based on the status of loans and advances to customers, past collection experience and other factors that may affect collectability.
 The allowance is established by charges to profit or loss in the form of provision for losses loans and advances to customers.